Theoretical Bounds on Parallel Imaging Implicit Data Crimes in an MRI Reproducing Kernel Hilbert Space: Results

 \section{Results}

 Figure \ref{fig:result} demonstrates the result of introducing a prospective 2D sampling pattern to a retrospective sampling experiment.
 An acceleration of $R_\pro=2$ is a standard clinical practice, and in fact, parallel imaging reconstructs missing k-space points effectively for a uniformly-spaced pattern.
 Still, the experiment power function, measuring interpolation difficulty between this pattern and an $R_\retro=3$ uniform pattern along the same dimension, subtly but perceptibly is suppressed in magnitude compared to using a fully-sampled prospective dataset.
+This follows from the reduced dimension of all functions interpolated from the prospective pattern, that is, a subspace projection induced by that pattern.

 Figure \ref{fig:result2} demonstrates combinations of 3D Cartesian sampling patterns, which might vary across two spatial dimensions.
 Interpolation to a random 3D pattern from a CAIPIRINHA grid generates a power function that is structured according to interpolation gaps in k-space.
 As this pattern minimizes gaps between k-space samples in 2D, it leads to a stable prospective reconstruction, such that the power function resembles the structure of the 3D pattern.
-A final example interpolates between two distinct random 3D patterns, outputting a power function that anticipates k-space error and contains structural features of both patterns.
+A final example interpolates from a less stable 3D pattern, outputting a power function with some regions of reduced magnitude, anticipating subtle changes in experimental error.